sm64pc/sm64ex/README.md

 For building instructions, please refer to the [wiki](https://github.com/sm64pc/sm64ex/wiki).

-**Make sure you have [MXE](https://mxe.cc) first before attempting to compile for Windows on Linux and WSL.
+**Make sure you have [MXE](https://mxe.cc) or mingw-w64 first before attempting to compile for Windows on Linux and WSL.
 Follow the guide on the wiki.**